Ultrasound and Prenatal Care

 We match puppies to families using the Volhard aptitude test.
 Our families have trusted this process for years and are never disappointed.
 We align each puppy’s strengths and personalities with their future job whether that involves life as a family dog or providing a specific service.

-We spend the last week focused on training you and your puppy.
 We introduce you and your puppy to the Heel command and walking on a leash.
-By the end of this week your puppy will understand heel and will sit, lay down, and go potty on command.
+By the end of week 7 your puppy will understand heel and will sit, lay down, and go potty on command.
+This concludes our 7 week program and puppies can continue training at home or stay with us for 2 more weeks of advanced puppy training.

 We are here for you and your Puppy!